emmo-repo/emmo-repo.github.io/versions/1.0.0-alpha2/README.md

 The OWL2-DL sources are available in RDF/XML format.

+A description of the EMMO Governance, organisation of related repositories, conventions and how to contribute can be found [here](doc/EMMO_governance.md).

 ## How To Use It
 In order to be able to view and navigate the EMMO ontology we recommend to download the Protégé editor from [https://protege.stanford.edu/products.php#desktop-protege](https://protege.stanford.edu/products.php#desktop-protege).